jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     scattering profiles.
 A better scattering profile might be obtained by using buffer from both sides of the peak.
 To do so, start by reopening the LC Series Analysis panel.

 #.
-Switch to showing the unsubtracted profiles by clicking on the 'Unsubtracted' plot tab.
+Switch to showing the unsubtracted intensity by clicking on the 'Unsubtracted' plot tab.

 #.
 Add a second buffer region by clicking the 'Add region' button.